cybertec-postgresql/etcd_fdw/README.md

   Timeout in seconds to each request after the connection has been established.

+## CREATE FOREIGN TABLE options

+`etcd_fdw` accepts the following table-level options via the `CREATE FOREIGN TABLE` command.

+- **rowid** as *string*, mandatory, no default

+  Specifies which column should be treated as the unique row identifier.
+  Usually set to key.

+- **prefix** as *string*, optional, default `/`

+  Restrict the scan to keys beginning with this prefix.
+  If not provided, the FDW will fetch all keys from the etcd server

+- **keys_only** as *string*, optional, default `false`

+  If set to true, only the keys are fetched, not the values.
+  Useful to reduce network overhead when values are not needed.

+- **revision** as *string*, optional, default `0`

+  Read key-value data at a specific etcd revision.
+  If 0, the latest revision is used.

+- **range** as *string*, optional, no default

+  Restricts the scan to the half-open interval `[key, range)`.
+  Example: with range `/gamma` and scan starting at `/`, the query will return keys strictly less than `/gamma`.

+  Note: Cannot be used together with `prefix`.

 ## What doesn't work
 etcd_fdw supports almost all kinds of CRUD operations.
 What doesn't work is modifying the key (which is the rowid value) directly using `UPDATE` statements.
 What does work is the following workflow: